sap-tutorials/Tutorials/tutorials/hana-dbx-create-schema/hana-dbx-create-schema.md

     An error will occur and you can then decide to undo the inserted rows and the table creation by executing a `ROLLBACK;` or you have the option to keep the successfully created table and rows by executing a `COMMIT`.

-    Until a COMMIT is executed, the table will not appear in another SQL Console or in the catalog browser.
+    Until a COMMIT is executed, the table will not appear in another SQL console or in the catalog browser.

     >The following query can be used to determine if AUTOCOMMIT DDL is enabled.
     >